anapi76/LudotecaBackend/README.md

 - Spring Boot version 3.2.4
 - Java 17.0.13 or higher.
 - Maven

+## Add Dependencies

+To add a new dependency, search it in [Maven Repository](https://mvnrepository.com/) and add it to the `<dependencies>` section of the pom.xml file.

 - Spring Web
 - Spring Data JPA
 - H2 Database

-## Add Dependencies

-To add a new dependency, search it in [Maven Repository](https://mvnrepository.com/) and add it to the `<dependencies>` section of the pom.xml file.
+- Modelmapper

 ## Configuring Libraries